- ECTS credits10

 The candidate has theoretical knowledge of basic concepts related to:

-- semantic modelling for interoperable information systems, for example using RDFS and OWL.
+- semantic modelling of information systems, for example using RDFS and OWL

-- can use existing application frameworks for semantic applications.
+- can use existing frameworks and tools for managing semantic knowledge graphs

 Required Previous Knowledge